-Cathy Marsden is a specialist in the Rare Books, Manuscripts & Maps department.
+Cathy Marsden is our Head of Department for Rare Books, Manuscripts & Maps.
 She also specialises in 19th and 20th century photography.
 Cathy looks after all aspects of our regular specialist Rare Books, Maps & Manuscripts auctions and is the main point of contact for any queries either about buying and selling at auction.

 Cathy joined Lyon & Turnbull in 2012 as a book specialist, following the completion of a postgraduate diploma in Museum Studies and an undergraduate degree in Art History and German from the University of St Andrews.
 In the past, she has worked with several heritage organisations and museums, including Osterley Park and the Geffrye Museum in London.